The Public Health Leadership Programme (PHLP) is designed for public health leaders in New Zealand.

 The programme is funded by the Ministry of Health and has been developed following extensive consultation with the sector.
 PHLP builds leadership competencies identified as important for leaders in public health.
 The programme has been developed by Catapult (specialist leadership and organisational performance consultancy) and Quigley and Watts (public health specialists).

 PHLP will allow participants to discover their leadership potential and equip them with practical and tested leadership tools and resources.
 The programme will generate immediate and lasting benefits for participants, those they lead, and for public health.

 PHLP has a six-day leadership component delivered as three two-day sessions.

 In 2020 one programme will be offered in Wellington and one in Auckland.

 We may have an opportunity for a third programme available in the South Island.
 If you are applying from the South Island please indicate your interest in your application form.

-Applications for the 2020 Public Health Leadership Programme are now open.
+Applications for the 2020 Public Health Leadership Programme are now closed.

 The programme dates are:

 21–22 October 2020, 3–4 February 2021, 24–25 February 2021